Danny McGrath

-Daniel Negry-McGrath (born 28 January 2006) is an Irish professional footballer who plays for Belgian club Lommel as a midfielder.
+Daniel Negry-McGrath (born 28 January 2006) is an Irish professional footballer who plays as a midfielder for Portuguese Liga 3 club São João de Ver.

 Club career

-McGrath began his career with St. Kevin's Boys before moving to Bohemians, where he turned professional and appeared in one Leinster Senior Cup game for the first-team.
+McGrath began playing football with Balbriggan FC, before moving to St. Kevin's Boys and then to the academy of Bohemians, where he turned professional and appeared in one Leinster Senior Cup game for the first-team.
 In September 2023 he signed for Belgian club Lommel.
+On 4 July 2025, Lommel confirmed that McGrath's contract had been terminated by mutual consent with immediate affect.

 International career

 McGrath has represented Ireland at under-17 level, serving as vice captain.

 Personal life

 McGrath has a Brazilian mother and is fluent in Portuguese.